 Figure 1.
-The storage and loss moduli of GVF hydrogels with varying concentrations of FeCl3.6H2O (GVF-1 to GVF-4), measured by (a) strain amplitude and (b) frequency sweep experiments.
+The storage and loss moduli of GVF hydrogels with varying concentrations of FeCl3.6H2O (GVF-1 to GVF-4), measured by (a) strain amplitude (structural collapse occurred above 100%) and (b) frequency sweep experiments.
 The storage and loss moduli of GVF hydrogels with different wt. % of vanillin were measured by (c) strain amplitude and (d) viscosity, (e) the frequency sweep experiments for GVF hydrogels with varying concentrations of vanillin (GVF-5 to GVF-9) and (f) the shear-thinning property of GVF-8 and GVF-9.

 3.3 Analyzing the morphology of the GVF hydrogel and its self-healing properties